-In Nightreign, Relics is the way for you to build up your character outside of the Expeditions.
+In Nightreign, Relics are the way for you to build up your character outside of the Expeditions.
 You make a lot of decisions that will affect a specific run, but Relics — these little things affect all of your runs.
 Expect to spend some time earning them and, once you have accumulated a few, expect to carefully consider your options: your frequent co-op teammates, your playstyle, and your combat preferences will all affect your decisions a bit.

 Few key facts before we start: